armory/docs/content/en/docs/release-notes/rn-armory-operator/armory-operator-v1-4-0.md

 ## Highlighted updates

 ### New `registrationId` label for SpinnakerService status
-This release adds the new `registrationId` label under the status section on the `spinnakerservices.spinnaker.armory.io` CRD.
+This release adds the new `registrationId` label, used for identifying your Armory Enterprise cluster, under the status section on the `spinnakerservices.spinnaker.armory.io` CRD.
 You need to install the latest CRD in order to see this feature working.

 Execute `kubectl -n spinnaker get spinsvc` to see the new label after you have installed the latest CRD.